The Longplayer Trust

 The Longplayer Trust was established at the end of 2000 to take responsibility for Longplayer’s upkeep for at least its first 1,000 year cycle.
 This involves researching and implementing the means to keep Longplayer playing, in ensuring its sustainability, and making it available to as larger number of people as possible.
 The trust also looks after the listening post at Trinity Buoy Wharf, London.

-The trustees are: James Bulley, artist, curator, composer; John Burton, Project Manager for Urban Space Management; Meroë Candy, Film and Drama Development Manager, Wellcome Trust; Gareth Evans (Chair of the Board); Jem Finer, artist, musician and Longplayer composer; Ella Finer, Lecturer of Drama, Theatre and Performance at Queen Mary University; John Keiffer, arts policy advisor; Michael Morris, arts producer and co director of Artangel; Christian Payne, Social Technologist; Eric Reynolds, urban developer; Anne Robbins; Gavin Starks, founder of dGen; Jane Wentworth, Founding director of Jane Wentworth Associates.
+The trustees are: James Bulley, artist, curator, composer; John Burton, Project Manager for Urban Space Management; Meroë Candy, Film and Drama Development Manager, Wellcome Trust; Gareth Evans (Chair of the Board); Jem Finer, artist, musician and Longplayer composer; Ella Finer, Lecturer of Drama, Theatre and Performance at Queen Mary University; John Keiffer, arts policy advisor; Michael Morris, arts producer and co director of Artangel; Christian Payne, Social Technologist; Eric Reynolds, urban developer; Anne Robbins; Gavin Starks, founder of dGen; Jane Wentworth, brand consultant for cultural organisations.